 Whether eating sugary food or just plain bread, the body breaks them down and converts them into glucose, or simple sugar, because the body primarily uses this form of energy.
 In a person with diabetes, the body lacks enough insulin to help absorb glucose in the bloodstream, or doesn't respond to insulin at all.
 Glucose levels in people with diabetes can build up and cause health complications.

 Insulin, a hormone produced and secreted by the beta cells in the pancreas, has a special role in the regulation of glucose levels in the blood.
 When blood glucose levels rise above the normal concentration, the body responds by secreting insulin, which plays a significant role in relocating the glucose transporter Glut4 next to the cells for absorption of glucose, so the body can use it for energy.
 According to the National Diabetes Information Clearinghouse, or NDIC, the normal glucose level in the blood of people without diabetes is between 70 to 120 mg/ dl before a meal.
 After a meal, the blood glucose level should rise, but should drop back to the normal range one to two hours later.

 Insulin in People with Type 1 Diabetes

-A person with type 1 diabetes has dysfunctional beta cells because the “body’s immune system has attacked and destroyed them,” according to the NDIC, thus the body can’t produce insulin.
-When a type 1 diabetic forgets an insulin injection or doesn’t get enough insulin, eating a meal can raise the level of sugar significantly in the bloodstream, thereby inducing hyperglycemia.
+A person with type 1 diabetes has dysfunctional beta cells because the "body's immune system has attacked and destroyed them," according to the NDIC, thus the body can't produce insulin.
+When a person with type 1 diabetes forgets an insulin injection or doesn't get enough insulin, eating a meal can raise the level of sugar significantly in the bloodstream, thereby inducing hyperglycemia.